 Digital Pacific has been in the business for two decades now.
 It already caters to a very wide audience and has become a trusted brand in Australia.
 Perhaps the only downside though, is slightly steeper than average prices.

-Even personal web hosting doesn’t come cheap and starts at more than $7 per month.
-Still, for the price you get excellent hosting specs and even 24/7 phone support.
+Even personal web hosting doesn’t come cheap and starts at more than $9.90 per month and the WordPress plan starts from $16.90/mo .
+Still, for the price you get great hosting specs and even 24/7 phone support.
 All of this is backed by a 99.9% uptime guarantee for complete quality assurance.

 - 30-day backup cycles